-(D) In addition to or in lieu of the accepted measures of control for lead hazards identified in paragraph (B) of this rule, upon written determination from the director, a property owner or manager may implement reasonable controls of lead hazards through the demolition of a building containing lead hazards.
+(D) In addition to or in lieu of the accepted measures of control for lead hazards identified in paragraph (B) of this rule, a property owner or manager may implement reasonable controls of lead hazards through the demolition of a building containing lead hazards.
 In order to be considered a reasonable control of lead hazards, all demolition efforts must be conducted in a manner that is protective of human health, the environment and is compliant with all applicable federal, state, and local laws.